What does a platypus look like? Generating customized prompts for zero-shot image classification: Experiments and Results

 \section{Experiments and Results}

 We first discuss the details of our experimental setup.
 We next show improvements on a wide range of image classification benchmarks.
-We then examine the scaling behavior with respect to the model size and report observations regarding hyperparameters such as the LLM sampling temperature.
-Finally, we consider and compare with other methods of obtaining descriptive captions.
+We then examine the scaling behavior with respect to the model size and report observations regarding hyperparameters such as the number of hand-written prompts.
+Finally, we provide evidence that the model is able to use CuPL prompts to place more importance on the most relavent parts of the image.